 Grade Appeal Process

 Students have a right to appeal grades which they feel reflect a biased or inaccurate assessment of their work.
 Students should keep in mind, however, that once a grade is called into question, it can be adjusted in any direction.
 Graduate students must first bring the dispute to the instructor and then their respective program coordinator.
 The decision of the program coordinator with regard to the substance of the disputed grade is final.
-If a student feels, however, that proper procedures have not been followed, the matter may be taken up with the Assistant Dean of the Center for Graduate Studies.
+If a student feels, however, that proper procedures have not been followed, the matter may be taken up with the Assistant Dean of Graduate Studies.

 Graduate Probation, Suspension, and Dismissal

 A grade point average of 3.0 is the minimum requirement for satisfactory degree completion at the graduate level.
 Students who earn a grade point average below a 3.0 in any term or who have accumulated two "C" grades or one "F" grade are subject to review by appropriate faculty and administration to determine future standing.
 To ensure students remain eligible for their degree, mechanisms such as graduate probation, suspension, and dismissal are in place.